Mile of Flowers Plant-In

 Did you know that aside from looking great every year, the Mile of Flowers is also now designed to use less water?
 City Park’s crews add compost, mulch and new soil to improve water retention.
-A number of flower beds have also been converted to water-efficient drip-irrigation.
-Some of the beds also are looking great year-round since changing over to water-efficient perennial blooms and shrubs.
+A large proportion of the flower beds have been converted to water-efficient drip-irrigation.
+Some of the beds also are looking great year-round since changing over to water-wise perennial blooms and shrubs.

-The City of Courtenay sends heartfelt thanks to all the community volunteers who have helped for so many years.
+The City of Courtenay sends heartfelt thanks to all the community volunteers who have helped beautify our community for so many years.